 Third Party, Fire & Theft

 Adds fire and theft protection for your Mazda.
-Good value for Mazdas worth $3,000-$10,000 where replacement cost matters.
+Suitable for Mazdas worth $4,000 to $12,000 where replacement cost matters but comprehensive premiums are a stretch.

 • Third-party property damage